lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 recommend a conservative approach in defining markers to avoid false assignments when assigning sub-cellular localisation of proteins of unknown localisation.
-A more relaxed definition of markers, i.e. one that broadly or over-confidently defines markers, risks to erroneously assign proteins to a single location, when, in reality, they reside in multiple locations (including the assumed unique location).
+A more relaxed definition of markers, i.e. one that broadly or over-confidently defines markers, risks the erroneous assignment of proteins to a single location, when, in reality, they reside in multiple locations (including the assumed unique location).
 One can not expect to identify exact boundaries between sub-cellular classes through marker annotation alone; the definition of these boundaries is better handled algorithmically, i.e. after application of the supervised learning algorithm, using the prediction scores (as described in the *Classification* section, in particular Figure [fig:plotSVM]).

 If the protein naming between the marker sets and the `MSnSet` dataset are different e.g. the markers are labelled by Uniprot accession numbers